 - Are students required to be clinically compliant to complete an experience at their assigned clinical site?

 Yes, students must be fully compliant prior to clinical experiences and must remain so through the duration of the clinical experience.
-The College of Nursing tracks student clinical compliance using the Student Portal.
+The College of Nursing tracks student clinical compliance using The Beacon.
 Students found to be non-compliant cannot attend clinicals, and they may not have the opportunity to make up these hours thus delaying progression.
 Some clinical sites will require additional onboarding requirements including online and in-person training.
 The Clinical Placement Office and/or course faculty will ensure students complete any necessary onboarding requirements.

 For Master’s Students